gbmhunter/blog/content/posts/2015-03-07-a-new-way-of-displaying-child-pages-is-coming.md

 The current design uses a _Mega Menu_ as the primary and pretty much only way of navigating to the correct page.
 In most cases, the only pages on this site which have any material on them are the pages which have no children of there on (i.e. the end-points), while the parent pages are blank and just used to group pages into a logical hierarchy.

-{{< figure src="/images/2015/03/screenshot-of-large-mega-menu-structure-on-mbedded-ninja.png" width="587px" caption="Screenshot of the large 'mega menu' structure on mbedded.ninja." caption-position="bottom" >}}
+{{< figure src="/images/2015/03/screenshot-of-large-mega-menu-structure-on-mbedded-ninja.png" width="587px" caption="Screenshot of the large 'mega menu' structure on mbedded.ninja."  >}}

 The new design will not replace the Mega Menu, but rather to provide material for the mostly blank parent pages and make it easy to navigate from them to the child pages.
 I want this to happen in the most autonomous fashion possible.
 For this reason I looked at plugins which can automatically create lists of child pages and insert them into parent pages.